cman85/mooncord-emojis/README.md

 Then I'll merge that PR for you.

+Don't forget to switch back to the `main` branch when you're done so you can continue to receive the latest emojis - `git checkout main`

 ## If you just want non-mooncord emojis without git
 This is from the non-mooncord version of this repo, you can ignore it if you've done the above